oluwadamilolaayomide/flood-risk-intelligence-nigeria/README.md

 ## Collaboration

 This project was completed by **Team DTV**.
-Team members contributed throughout the project lifecycle, from planning and analysis to dashboard development and presentation.
-My primary contributions included SQL analysis, Power BI dashboard development and communicating the analytical findings.
+Oluwadamilola Shafe, Victory Oladimeji and Anuoluwapo David collaborated on the analytical workflow including database design, data preparation, exploratory analysis, dashboard development and business insight generation.